 Visitors to Pennsylvania have the rare opportunity to board trains with their friends and families that were icons from over 100 years ago that had a great effect on how Americans saw their world around them from coast to coast.
 Some of the companies mentioned below have helped with the discovery of natural resources and the transportation of them.
 Other times, the rail companies were very involved with the Civil War in transporting troops and arms and also in the underground railroad movement which helped others gain freedom in the Northern States and Canada.
+There are plenty of accommodations available, including unique hotels in Pennsylvania.
 Listed below are some of the scenic train rides in Pennsylvania, USA to experience amazing vistas anytime during the year to see nature at its most beautiful with a backdrop of history’s landmarks and its most pivotal figures.

 1. Lehigh Gorge Scenic Railway

 Get your caboose seats before they’re filled on a vintage coach.
 The trains leave mid-morning to late afternoon daily throughout the year and runs on a 70-minute route every month except October when demand is high for the autumn month, and then it lasts for 45 minutes.
-Enjoy riding in an open car and feel the wind blow through your hair as you glide over bridges rising above the Lehigh River, travel through Glen Onoko falls, and into Lehigh Gorge State Park.
+Enjoy riding in an open car and feel the wind blow through your hair as you glide over bridges rising above the Lehigh River, travel through Glen Onoko falls, and into Lehigh Gorge State Park, some of the best places to visit in Pennsylvania.
 During the journey, passengers can enjoy taking in the high-rising cliffs, Poconos Mountains, and wildlife including blue herons, beavers, and other creatures along the route towards Old Penn Haven.

 Lehigh Gorge Scenic Railway